Capturing stunning macro photography backgrounds is of utmost importance.

 You see, a good background will take your macro photos to the next level, while a bad background will cause them to fall flat.

-1. Find the Simplest Backgrounds for Beautiful Macro Shots
+1. Macro Photography Backgrounds: Finding the Simplest for Beautiful Shots

 Step one of creating amazing macro photography backgrounds: